Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Preliminary

 For all \(M>0\), the Lipschitz constant \(C_M\geq 1\) and satisfies \(|\sigma^{(k)}(0)|\leq C_M\) for \(k=0,1,2,3\).
 Then we have for all \(|z|\leq M\)

 \end{itemize} \end{assumption}

 \begin{remark} For the initialization of \(a_r(0)\), we only use the property of zero mean and boundedness, and one can also use other initialization schemes.
 The assumption on $\sigma$ is quite generous and covers many commonly used functions.
-Indeed, the RePU function with power not lower than three and smooth activations, e.g., hyperbolic tangent and softplus, satisfy the assumption.
-In practice, smooth activation functions are widely used in neural PDE solvers.
+Indeed, the RePU function with power not lower than three and some globally Lipschitz smooth activations, e.g., \(\tanh\), \(\sin\), sigmoid and softplus, all satisfy the assumption.
+Higher growth order of \(C_M\) will induce larger \(m\) for the convergence guarantee; see Remark \ref{rmk:m-dependence}.
+Indeed, those smooth functions which are widely used in neural PDE solvers have globally bounded derivatives (for any fixed order).
 In comparison, the works \cite{Gao2023,XuDuHuang:2024} investigates PINN with ReLU$^3$ activation, whereas the work \cite{Xu2024} focuses on nonpolynomial analytic and three-times globally Lipschitz activations. \end{remark}